 Today the site houses the ticket office for the Statue of Liberty – Ellis Island ferry.
 And a small interpretive display of its history.
 Castle Clinton receives an annual visitation of over 3 million people, making it one of the most visited National Park Service sites in the country.

 Castle Clinton is located in historic Battery Park.
 It is only directly accessible by foot, bicycle, or wheelchair.
 You cannot drive directly to the site.
 Local parking is nearly impossible to find and expensive.
-All public transportation options are located outside of Battery Park.
+All public transportation options are located outside Battery Park.

 Castle Clinton National Monument